What does the Bible say about being a Christian husband?Question: "What does the Bible say about being a Christian husband?"

 The clearest picture of a Christian husband is presented in Ephesians 5:15–33.
 This is the heart of the apostle Paul’s application of what it means to be in Christ, that is, to be in right relationship with God.
 Paul’s instructions to the Christian wife, beginning in verse 23, explain that she is to recognize in her husband the kind of leader that Christ is to His beloved church.
 Two sentences later (verse 25) Paul says the same thing directly to the Christian husband.
 So, the Christian’s model for husbandly conduct is Jesus Christ Himself.
 In other words, God expects Christian husbands to love their wives sacrificially, fully, and unconditionally, the same way our Savior loves us.

-Ephesians 5 describes how a loving Christian husband is the instrument of Christ’s love for his wife, and is at the same time a model of Christ’s love for His church.
+Ephesians 5 describes how a loving Christian husband is the instrument of Christ’s love for his wife and is at the same time a model of Christ’s love for His church.
 What an honor that is!
 And what a responsibility.
 Only by submitting to the living strength of Jesus Christ can any man fulfill such a challenge.
-That is why he must rely on the power of the indwelling Holy Spirit (Ephesians 5:18) and out of reverence for Christ submit to the service of his wife (verse 21 and the rest of the passage).
+That is why he must rely on the power of the indwelling Holy Spirit (Ephesians 5:18) and out of reverence for Christ submit to serving his wife (verse 21 and the rest of the passage).

 Recommended Resource: The Christian Husband: God's Job Description for a Man's Most Challenging Assignment by Bob Lepine